zalora/upcast/README.md

 ### Known issues

+- you have to use [zalora's fork of nixpkgs with upcast](https://github.com/zalora/nixpkgs)
 - state files are not garbage collected, have to be often cleaned up manually;
 - altering of most resources is not supported properly (you need to remove using aws cli, cleanup the state file and try again);
 - word "aterm" is naming a completely different thing;